-The predicted weight of a 700-mm lake trout (from length-weight regressions) decreased during 1983 to 1986 but increased irregularly from 1986 to 1996 and remained relatively constant through 1999 (Figure 7).
-Predicted mean weight declined by 158.8 g (5.6 oz) between 1999 and 2006 but increased again in

-2007 and remained high through 2015.
-Predicted mean weight rose sharply after 2015 so that 2016-2018 mean (3814.9 g, 8.4 lb) was at the highest level for the data series.
-The trend of improving condition through 1996 and from 2007 to 2018 corresponded to periods when the abundance of older lake trout in the population was increasing.
+The predicted weight of a 700-mm lake trout (from length-weight regressions) decreased during 1983 to 1986 but increased irregularly from 1986 to 1996 and remained relatively constant through 1999 (Figure 8).
+Predicted mean weight declined by 158.8 g (5.6 oz) between 1999 and 2006 but increased again in 2007 and remained high through 2015.
+Predicted mean weight rose sharply after 2015 so that 2016-2019 mean (3815.8 g, 8.4 lb) was at the highest level for the data series.
+The trend of improving condition through 1996 and from 2007 to 2019 corresponded to periods when the abundance of older lake trout in the population was increasing.
 Our data suggested that for lake trout of similar length, older fish were heavier.
-To examine whether age was the primary driver of recent condition changes we calculated annual means for Fulton's K for age-6 mature male lake trout which removed the effects of age and sex, (Figure 7).
+To examine whether age was the primary driver of recent condition changes we calculated annual means for Fulton's K for age-6 mature male lake trout which removed the effects of age and sex, (Figure 8).
 Values of K for age-6 males, however, followed a similar trend as predicted weights and indicated that age alone was not the sole determinant of condition for this population.
 While both predicted weight and condition generally remained at a high level during 2007-2015, a declining trend from 2011 to 2015 was apparent.
 That trend reversed in 2016 with the second highest Fulton's K value recorded since the time series began in 1983.
 No value was calculated in 2017 as no fish were stocked from the 2011 year-class.
-The 2018 K value exceeded the 2016 value and now was the second highest for the data series.
+The increasing trend continued in 2018 and 2019.